PRIME Registry Was Originally Launched with a Mission to Benefit ABFM Diplomates

 Measures That Matter

 PRIME Registry has become an important platform for developing and testing high-value primary care measures and getting them endorsed by CMS for MIPS reporting.
-The PRIME Registry measure set currently includes two MIPS-approved measures developed as part of the Measures That Matter initiative, the Person-Centered Primary Care Measure (PCPCM) and the Continuity of Care measure.
-For more information, see the Measures That Matter brochure.
+The PRIME Registry measure set currently includes MIPS-approved measures developed as part of the Measures That Matter initiative, the Person-Centered Primary Care Measure (PCPCM), the Continuity of Care measure and the Comprehensiveness of Care measure.
+For more information, visit https://professionalismandvalue.org/measures-that-matter/.

 Research